Praise your people. Reward your people. Empower your people.

 Reward Your People

 Rewarding is not just skin deep.
 It is not just the plaque of appreciation and the cash in an envelope sealed by a picture posted on the bulletin board.
 Nor the once in a while pizza and ice cream treat for a project well done.
 It can be done in simple regular ways like having coffee readily available in the pantry with cookies or fresh fruits.
-Some special ways would be peer to peer recognition, specialized and personal treats like a 15-minute foot or back massages in the office once a month when sales quotas are met or projects have been delivered well (this is one practice we are about to implement).
-Of course, bonuses, increase and birthday greetings, and gifts will always be welcome.
+Some special ways would be peer-to-peer recognition, specialized and personal treats like 15-minute foot or back massages in the office once a month when sales quotas are met or projects have been delivered well (this is one practice we are about to implement).
+Of course, bonuses, increases, birthday greetings, and gifts will always be welcome.

 Empower Your People